aws-samples/aurora-dsql-samples/python/example_code/sqlalchemy/README.md

 ```

 ### Connection Pooling
 In SQLAlchemy, [connection pooling](https://docs.sqlalchemy.org/en/20/core/pooling.html#connection-pool-configuration) is enabled by default when the engine is created; each engine is automatically associated with a connection pool in the background.
 Once the connection pool is started, all the connections will have the initial set of credentials.
-The DSQL connection session expires after 1 hour, regardless of the token expiration time.
-The engine will need to create a new connection to work with DSQL.
-If the token is expired, the engine will not be able to create new connections to DSQL.
-A new engine has to be created for SQLAlchemy to pick up valid new credentials and create connections to DSQL.
+The Aurora DSQL connection session expires after 1 hour, regardless of the token expiration time.
+The engine will need to create a new connection to work with Aurora DSQL.
+If the token is expired, the engine will not be able to create new connections to Aurora DSQL.
+A new engine has to be created for SQLAlchemy to pick up valid new credentials and create connections to Aurora DSQL.

 ## Create models